MariachiaraStellato/SpheroidSegmentation_With_CNNs/README.md

 segmentation_multiple_images(PathImageFolder,PathImageFolderOut,PathNetworkFolderInp,SpecificImageName,flag_ShowMask);

 ```
+The `segmentation_multiple_images` function will take the folder containing the images you want to segment, `PathImageFolder`, the folder in which the segmented shperoids will be saved, `PathIMageFolderOut`, the path where the trained network you want to use is contained, `PathNetworkFolderInp`, and perform the segmentation.
+Warning: The saved binary images will have the exact same name of the input images, so it is crucial to save them in a different folder than the one where the original image are to avoid overwriting.
 ### Validation
 We can take a look at the code example for validating the segmentation obtained by one or more trained networks inside the main.m file: